Guide to Consumer Information

 - Net Price Calculator

 - Refund Policy — Information about tuition adjustments based on drops and withdrawals and refunds of credit balances

 - Withdrawal Procedures — An outline of the process to leave the University if you are unable to complete the semester

 - Academic Programs — Links to programs of study at Penn State, departmental websites, and contact information for faculty and instructors.

 - Articulation Agreements

 - Accreditation Information — Penn State is accredited by the Commission on Education of the Middle States Association of Colleges and Schools.
 The Commission on Higher Education is recognized by the U.S. Secretary of Education.
 Copies of documents related to accreditation are available online.

-- Copyright Infringement Policies and Sanctions (including computer use and file sharing)
+- Copyright Infringement Policies and Sanctions

 - Public Accountability — As Pennsylvania's land-grant university, Penn State continually seeks to make information about its activities and services readily accessible to interested citizens.